ppy/osu-wiki/wiki/Getting_Started_Contributing_to_Wiki/en.md

 ![Fork Snapshot](5.jpg "Fork Snapshot")

 Congratulations!
-You made a copy of the osu!Wiki repository!
+You made a copy of the osu!wiki repository!
 You can now proceed in making changes.

 If you, however, want to edit into your local machine, after forking, enter this through your command line (this would be ``cmd`` for windows and ``bash`` for Linux and MacOS).